 Throughout this time John has enjoyed a busy performing schedule as a freelance pianist / synthesiser player, and has an artist management contract with The Animal Farm Music (London) for his original compositions.

 John also maintains a private studio, teaching classical and jazz piano plus music theory and music technology / recording.
-He was recently awarded a diploma in piano performance.
+John has a diploma in piano performance, and was recently awarded FLCM in Jazz Performance